ibrahiimbas/Pill_Reminder_Esp8266_Project/README.md

 !!You must use 2.4GHz Band to Hotspot Wifi.
 Otherwise Esp8266 doesn't connect the Wifi!! <br/><br/>

 # Adafruit IO Settings: <br/>
-You should create an AdafruitIO account, copy your username and activate key.
+You should create an Adafruit IO account, copy your username and activate key.
 Then paste them in code.<br/>
 ```
 #define AIO_USERNAME  "Username" //AdafruitIO username
 #define AIO_KEY       "AdafruitIOKey" //AdafruitIO Key